Updated for 2021 and perfect for ANYONE who works from home!

 - Private business coaching sessions.

 - Subscription to an online course provider.

-- Coffee shop vouchers – because we spend a lot of time in coffee shops!
+- Coffee shop vouchers – because good coffee is important!

 - Clothes vouchers, because when your business is new, you spend less on yourself.

 - A subscription to a wellbeing or meditation app.

 - A subscription to a veg box (to keep us healthy and encourage us not to eat rubbish all day).

 - A subscription to receive flowers regularly, because life’s little luxuries are important when you’re saving.

 - A day booked to do an activity, a spa, a night away – anything that means that freelancer is guaranteed to have to stop work and take some time for themselves.

 - Babysitting (as and when lockdown rules allow).

 - Your skills (e.g. DIY to finish new office space, photography, filing, design).